 Chief Investigative Reporter Darcy Spears has won multiple Emmys, Edward R. Murrow awards, Genesis awards and Associated Press awards on both a national and local scale for her unparalleled journalism.
-Darcy's most recent Emmy honor came in 2016 with a win in the Journalistic Enterprise category, which brings her Emmy total to 17.
+Darcy was most recently honored with a 2018 Emmy in the Human Interest category for a story called "The Missing Piece" about an autistic boy who was able to connect with something for the first time through the Vegas Golden Knights.
+That brings her career Emmy total to 18.

 In past years, some of Darcy's other awards include an Associated Press Mark Twain award for her ongoing "HOA Hall of Shame" coverage and a National Press Club honorable mention for her series on animal trapping.
 Other Emmys she's won were for reports entitled "Foster Care Nightmare" about a family ripped apart by the Clark County Foster Care System; for her series of "You Paid For It" investigations into school spending; for her investigation into allegations of deceptive trade practices at the auto repair chain Tire Works; for her story on fire guards who were paid to watch portable school classrooms in case they caught on fire; and for an emotional story chronicling how the death of 58-year-old Jimmy Comito showcased the failure of our valley's medical system to provide critical care.